NickyBleiel/discovery-sf/connect.md

 These limits are subject to change.

-When using the {{site.data.keyword.discoveryshort}} service, uploading in-flight represents the document being uploaded and processed before it is added to the collection.
+When using {{site.data.keyword.discoveryshort}}, uploading in-flight represents the document being uploaded and processed before it is added to the collection.

 ## Labeling and deleting documents
 {: #source_customer_id}